LateralLines/delete-rbx-uieditor/README.md

 Many developers adamently despise of the UI Editor simply because it lacks a native toggle button in Studio.
-From what I understand, there are a handful of user-made plugins that partially disable it, though it appears for nearly THREE years roblox devs have ignored are plees.
+From what I understand, there are a handful of user-made plugins that partially disable it, though it appears for nearly THREE years roblox devs have ignored our plees for a toggle button.

 However, many still go out of their way to delete the plugin file itself every time studio updates.
 To streamline the deletion process a bit, I have written a couple simple commands/scripts that do this for you.
-Download the resource files here and follow the instructions below.
+Download the [resource files](https://github.com/LateralLines/delete-rbx-uieditor/tree/master/Resources) and follow the instructions below

 # Method 1 - Manually execute a command

 1. Open the command prompt (Win+R, type cmd, and hit enter)
-2. Enter the following command:
+2. Enter the following command (also found in command.cmd):
 > cd "%localappdata%/roblox/versions" && del /s uieditor*